Kinetic simulation of magnetic-field-tuned hydrodynamic electron transport in graphene corbino disk: Results and discussions

-In order to understand the macroscopic distributions in more details, the spatial distributions of particle number density, temperature and the deflection angles $\theta$ of heat flux and electric current along the radial direction from the inside out are plotted in~\cref{electric_driven_GDresults}.
-Here, $\tan \theta = q_t/q_r$ or $j_t/j_r$, subscript $t$ and $r$ represents the tangential and radial components of heat flux or electric current, respectively.
-Schematic of deflection angles of heat flux or electric current is shown in~\cref{Corbino disk}(c).
-Heat flux deflection phenomenon is suppressed by MR scattering process and promoted by MC scattering process, as shown in~\cref{electric_driven_GDresults}(a)(b).
-The direction of the electric field is from the inside out along the radial direction based on Poisson equation.
-In other words, electrons are constantly moving from the outside to the inside under the electric field forces, which causes electrons to accumulate near the inner circle.
-As the electrons move inward, they feel the Lorentz forces from the magnetic field and interact with other electrons.
+In order to understand the macroscopic distributions in more details, the spatial distributions of particle number density, temperature and the deflection angles $\theta$ of heat flux and electric current along the radial direction from the inside out are plotted in~\cref{electric_driven_GDresults}, where $\tan \theta = q_t/q_r$ or $j_t/j_r$, subscript $t$ and $r$ represents the tangential and radial components of heat flux or electric current, respectively. {{Please note that if the deflection angle is defined as $\theta= \arctan(q_t/q_r)$ or $\arctan(j_t/j_r)$, it will be difficult to reflect the characteristic that the direction of heat flux is opposite to that of the electric current.}} Heat flux deflection phenomenon is suppressed by MR scattering process and promoted by MC scattering process, as shown in~\cref{electric_driven_GDresults}(a)(b).
+Electrons are constantly moving from the outside to the inside under the electric field forces, which causes electrons to accumulate near the inner circle.
+As the electrons move inward, they feel the Lorentz forces from the magnetic field and interact with other electrons. {{The radial temperature gradient is established by the competition between Joule heating (which is stronger in the inner region where the current density is higher) and thermoelectric cooling (or Peltier effects).
+In the hydrodynamic regime, reduced momentum relaxation leads to lower dissipation and hence a larger temperature rise compared to the diffusive case.
+The heat flux, contains both a dissipative Fourier-like component (opposing the temperature gradient) and a thermoelectric component (driven by the electric current).
+In the present simulations, the latter dominates in the hydrodynamic regime, resulting in heat flow from the outer (cooler) boundary toward the inner (hotter) boundary.
+This is a classic thermoelectric response and does not violate Fourier's law.}}